ethanancell/math4610/hw_toc.md

-# Math 4610 Homework Solutions
+# Table of Contents

+## Task 1
+Here's a link to that stuff

+## Task 2
+Here's a link to other stuff

-## Links to Task Sheets
+## Task etc
+More links!